Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: One-way coupling

 \section{One-way coupling}

 Finally, let us consider the case where only one of the two fields is affected by the other, corresponding to the $g_{12} g_{21} = 0$, $\sigma = 0$, or $v = 0,\infty$ subspaces, all of which are equivalent.
 In Ref.~\cite{Young2020}, which studied the case $n_1 = n_2 = 1$, this scenario was not considered due to the non-perturbative behavior that emerged when $n_1 = n_2 = 1$.
 In the more general case of $n_1\ne n_2$, this is not always the case, and we find a new set of fixed points, although we further find that non-perturbative behavior persists for $n_1 = n_2$.
-In addition to elucidating the behavior of these new fixed points for $n_1 \neq n_2$, we can better understand the resulting behavior at $n_1 = n_2$.
+In addition to elucidating the behavior of these new fixed points for $n_1 \neq n_2$, we can better understand the resulting behavior at $n_1 = n_2$ by investigating potential transient phenomena through our perturbative treatment.
 Similar to generic nonreciprocal coupling, feedback in both classical and quantum \cite{Gardiner1993,Carmichael1993,Metelmann2015} systems or dissipative gauge symmetries in quantum systems \cite{Wang2023} can be utilized to realize one-way coupling between two order parameters.

 This section is arranged as follows.
 In Sec.~\ref{subsec:OneWayBeta}, we discuss the modified beta functions in this subspace and identify the corresponding fixed points.
 In Sec.~\ref{subsec:OneWayExp}, we present the resulting critical exponents for these fixed points.
 In Sec.~\ref{subsec:OneWayMarginal}, we investigate the behavior of these fixed points at $n_1 = n_2$, where they simultaneously become non-perturbative and marginal, identifying potential transient critical phenomena and exponents.